-Sharon Ferranti wades into straight-up slasher terrain -- but this time, the doomed, screaming, hardbodied female victims (and suspects) are all lesbians.
-That novelty as well as a somewhat tongue-in-cheek treatment and smooth low-budget production are enough to keep pic entertaining.
-After brief theatrical spin, impact is likely to be in rental.
+Sharon Ferranti’s “Make a Wish” wades into straight-up slasher terrain — but this time, the doomed, screaming, hardbodied female victims (and suspects) are all lesbians.
+That novelty as well as a somewhat tongue-in-cheek treatment and smooth low-budget production are enough to keep pic entertaining, though not enough to ultimately make it more than a routine genre effort.
+After a brief theatrical spin, primary impact is likely to be as a rental item.

 Principal characters are introduced as they ready themselves, with varying degrees of reluctance, for the annual weekend spent camping with everybody’s “ex” Susan (Moynan King).
 Being on good terms with your former lover is a nice idea, but Susan is so caustically cruel, and everyone else so backstabby, that one might well wonder why they bother.

 Unaware that one expected camper has already been offed the night before, invitees gather at a remote Texas wilderness spot.
 They include Monica (Virginia Baeta) and her bratty, younger current g.f.
 Andrea (Amanda Spain); aggressive vegetarian Chloe (Lava Alapai); bisexual Linda (Melenie Freedom Flynn), whose possessive boyfriend Steve (Eric Vichi) secretly follows her, a decision he’ll soon regret; and New Age wiccan Dawn (Hollace Starr), the one ex here who was rudely dumped by Susan, rather than the other way around.